gtxn/weather-app-grp3/README.md

 final myController = TextEditingController();

 ## Parser of iCal
+Calendar event: We could also add other fields ( location and etc.)

 iCal parsing HAS BEEN ALREADY integrated in Submit button!
 1. After Clicking the submit button a list of sorted and filtered Calendar objects will be generated for future used.
 1. Add several util functions